kevinhuynh23/NintendoSwitchInventory/README.md

 1. Clone the repository and cd into project

+2. Set an environment variable of BBY_API_KEY to your key

-2. Install node packages
+3. Install node packages

     ```bash
     npm install
     ```

-3. Update the necessary fields:
+4. Update the necessary fields:

     **sourceEmailAddr** = The email address the reciever will see